roughike/streaming_shared_preferences/README.md

 }
 ```

-That's neat, isn't it?
-Well, upon closer inspection, you might notice that it's a little boilerplatey.
+Upon closer inspection, you might notice that it's a little boilerplatey.

 We had to provide the fallback value twice - once in `defaultValue` for `Preference` and once in `initialValue` for `StreamBuilder`.
 On top of that, we had to use a `StatefulWidget` in order to avoid creating a `Stream` in the build method. _"Boilerplate is awesome!"_ - said no one ever.

-## Naive example #2: usage with PreferenceBuilder
+## Naive example #2: simple usage with PreferenceBuilder

 To combat the previous boilerplate, there's a `PreferenceBuilder` widget.